polagoab/oci-revision-tagger-action/README.md

 ### `digest`

-**Required** The digest of the given image or empty if the version did not exists before the build.
+The digest of the given image or empty if the version did not exists before the build.

 ### `strategy`